nithin210/M1_Integrated-Library-System_UTI/1_Requirements/README.md

 # INTRODUCTION:
-Integrated Library System is a project that manages and stores books information electronically according to students needs.
-The system helps both students and library manager to keep a constant track of all the books available in the library.
+Integrated Library System is a project that manages and stores information of books electronically according to students needs.
+This system helps both the students and the library manager to keep a constant track of all the books available in the library.
 It allows both the admin and the student to search for the desired book.

 The project titled Integrated Library System is Library Management software for monitoring and controlling the transactions in a library.
-The project “Integrated Library System” is developed in C, which mainly focuses on basic operations in a library like adding new books, and updating new information, searching books and members and return books.
+The project “Integrated Library System” is developed in C, which mainly focuses on basic operations in a library like adding new books, updating new information, searching books and members and returning of books.

 This project “Integrated Library System” gives us the complete information about the library.
 We can enter the record of new books and retrieve the details of books available in the library.
 We can issue the books to the students and maintain their records and can also check how many books are issued and stock available in the library.
 In this project we can maintain the late fine of students who returns the issued books after the due date.
 # OBJECTIVES: